sam-hilliard/maze-generator/README.md

-A simple maze generator by Sam Hilliard.
-Implements Randomized Prim's Algorithm in Java to create a maze displayed by the command line.
-Future versions might use a GUI to display the maze.
-The maze's height and width will be specified yb user input and will be completely randomized upon each run.
-The generated maze will then be solved by another program, most likely.
+A maze generator and solver GUI
+By Sam Hilliard

+This application creates a GUI for the user to automatically generate mazes using the Depth-First-Search algorithm and solve mazes using the Breadth- First-Search algorithm.
+A fairly simple interface involves two buttons allowing the user to generate and solve mazes of a fixed size.